-These rules have been approved by the Committee and adopted by the Board of Governors as part of the Rules of the State Bar of California and may be amended in accordance with State Bar rules.
+These rules have been approved by the Committee and adopted by the Board of Trustees as part of the Rules of the State Bar of California and may be amended in accordance with State Bar rules.

 These rules do not apply to law schools accredited by the Committee, law schools approved by the American Bar Association, paralegal programs, undergraduate legal degree programs, or other legal studies programs that do not lead to a professional degree in law.
 The appropriate legal entity must approve such programs, even if they are offered by an accredited, approved, or registered law school or an institution of which it is a part.

+The time limits for Committee actions specified in these rules are norms for processing.
+The time limits are not jurisdictional and the Committee may extend them for good cause.

 Rule 4.202 Interpreting and applying the rules

-The Guidelines for Unaccredited Law School Rules, as adopted by the Committee of Bar Examiners, govern the interpretation and application of these rules.
+The Guidelines for Registered Law School Rules, as adopted by the Committee, govern the interpretation and application of these rules.

 Rule 4.203 Citation

-These rules may be cited as Unaccredited Law School Rules.
+These rules may be cited as the Registered Law School Rules.

 Rule 4.204 Definitions